What are the start and end dates of the academic year?

 What degree is awarded and where or how is the degree accredited?

 A Diploma in Heritage Conservation is awarded.
-We are registered with the Ministry of Training Colleges and Universities (MTCU) as a Private Career College (PCC), ID 103175.
+We are registered with the Ministry of Training Colleges and Universities (MTCU) as a Career College, ID 103175.

 The Diploma is a graduate degree, not a professional certificate.